clydedacruz/obc-docs/protocol-spec.md

   and passes the secret key SK<sub>C</sub> to the validators using the chain-specific public key:
   <center>[(''chaincode'',SK<sub>C</sub>), Sig<sub>TCert<sub>u<sub>c</sub></sub></sub>(*)]<sub>PK<sub>chain</sub></sub>.</center>
-* section *contract-users*, where the public encryption keys of the contract users, i.e., users who are given read-access to parts of the chaincode, are used to encrypt the keys  associated to their access rights:
+* Section *contract-users*: where the public encryption keys of the contract users, i.e., users who are given read-access to parts of the chaincode, are used to encrypt the keys  associated to their access rights:

   1. SK<sub>c</sub> for the users to be able to read any message associated to that chain-code (invocation, state, etc),

   2. K<sub>C</sub> for the user to be able to read only the contract code,

   3. K<sub>H</sub> for the user to only be able to read the headers,

-  3. K<sub>S</sub> for the user to be able to read the state associated to that contract.
+  4. K<sub>S</sub> for the user to be able to read the state associated to that contract.

   Finally users are given the contract's public key PK<sub>c</sub>, for them to be able to encrypt information related to that contract for the validators